Simon-Ing/Cosmo_Ai/README.md

 The code for file output has been retained in the simulator class, but will be moved when the data generator is repaired.

+# Technical Design

+## Window Class

+The `initGui` method sets up a window using the basic GUI functions from OpenCV.
+This is crude, partly because the OpenCV API is only really meant for debugging, and partly because some features are only available with QT and I have not yet figured out how to set up OpenCV with QT support.

+When the GUI is initialised, `initSimulator` is called to instantiate a `Simulator`.

+When a trackbar changes in the GUI, the corresponding callback function is called;
+either `updateXY`, `updateMode`, `updateSize`, or `updateNterms`.
+Except for `updateMode`, each of these call corresponding update functions in the simulator before they call `drawImages()` to get updated images from the simulator and display them.
+When the mode changes, `updateMode` will instantiate the relevant subclass of `Simulator`.

+The instance variables correspond to the trackbars in the GUI, except for `size` which gives the image size.
+This is constant, currently at 300, and has to be the same for the `Window` and `Simulator` objects.

+## Simulator Class

+### Virtual Functions

+The following virtual functions have to be overridden by most subclasses.
+They are called from the main update function and overriding them, the entire lens model changes.

++ `calculateAlphaBeta()`
+  pre-calculates $\alpha$ and $\beta$ in the distortion equation.
++ `getDistortedPos()`
+  calculates the distortion equation for a give pixel.

+The constructor typically has to be overridden as well, to load the formulæ for
+$\alpha$ and $\beta$.

+### Setters

+Setters are provided for all of the control parameters.

++ `updateXY` to update the $(x,y)$ co-ordinates of the actual image, the relative distance $\chi$ to the lens compared to the source, and the Einstein radius $R_E$.
+  This has to update the apparent position which depends on all of these variables.
++ `updateSize` to update the size or standard deviation of the source.
++ `updateNterms` to update the number of terms in the sum after truncation
++ `updateAll` to update all of the above

+### Getters

+Getters are provided for the three images.

++ `getActual()`
++ `getApparent()`
++ `getDistorted()`

+### Update

+The main routine of the `Simulator` is `update()` which recalculates the three images, actual, apparent, and distorted.
+This is called by the setters.

+In addition to the virtual functions mentioned above, it depends on

++ `parallelDistort()` and `distort()` which runs the main steps in parallel.
++ `drawParallel()` and `drawSource()` which draws the source image.
+  Only a Gaussian image has been implemented.
+When new source models are required, this should be delegated to a separate class.

+## Auxiliaries

++ `factorial_()`
++ `writeToPngFiles()` should be moved to the CLI tool

+### Subclasses

+The `Simulator` class implements the point mass model as a default, but the subclass `PointMassSimulator` should be used for instantiation.
+It overrides nothing, but the `Simulator` superclass may be made abstract in the future.

+The `SphereSimulator` overrides the constructor and the two virtual functions.
+The constructor loads the formulæ for `\alpha` and `\beta` which are calculated by `calculateAlphaBeta()` when parameters change.